 a.
-Promotions for MCO (PWD)

-b.
-Promotions for MCO (PWTD)
+Promotions for MCO (PWD) Answer Yes b.
+Promotions for MCO (PWTD) Answer Yes

-There were no PWD or PWTD among internal promotions for any MCOs.
+There were no individuals who identified as PWD or PWTD among internal promotions for MCOs.

 Section V: Plan to Ensure Advancement Opportunities for Employees with Disabilities